vitaliiivanovspryker/neuron-ai/README.md

 ## Create an Agent

-Neuron provides you with the Agent class you can extend to inherit the main features of the framework, and create fully functional agents.
-This class automatically manages some advanced mechanisms for you such as memory, tools and function calls, up to the RAG systems.
+Neuron provides you with the Agent class you can extend to inherit the main features of the framework and create fully functional agents.
+This class automatically manages some advanced mechanisms for you, such as memory, tools and function calls, up to the RAG systems.
 You can go deeper into these aspects in the [documentation](https://docs.neuron-ai.dev).
 In the meantime, let's create the first agent, extending the `NeuronAI\Agent` class: